uesleibros/wasabi/README.md

 ## Quick Start

 > [!NOTE]
-> Before you start using Wasabi, it is strongly recommended that you [take a look at the documentation.](docs)
+> Before using Wasabi, it is highly recommended that you review the [documentation](docs).

 ### 1. Import